 To help blaze a path forward, the first project is somewhat-intentionally being started in a place where zoning laws are particularly tricky to navigate.

-After numerous false-starts, the route we are now pursuing is to buy agricultural land and start a commercial farm.
-The retreat center will be oriented to providing farm-stay retreats, which are recognized as legitimate agribusiness operations of a farm.
-The Partner and Colleague members will be employees of the farm, because farms are often allowed to house their employees on-site.
-We should know within the next two months (hopefully much sooner) if this plan will be acceptable to the locality.
+One route we have been pursuing is to buy agricultural land and start a commercial farm.
+The retreat center would be oriented to providing “farm-stay retreats,” which are sometimes recognized as legitimate agribusiness operations of a farm.
+The Partner and Colleague members would be employees of the farm, because farms are often allowed to house their employees on-site.

 Parcel Selection